[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 This is simple.

-It is a method of guessing from the words you have studied.
+It's a method of inferring meaning from the vocabulary you've studied.

-Kinesis in the name deals with real-time and streaming data.
+"Kinesis"in their name handle real-time and streaming data.

 However, there are various types of Kinesis systems, including: